NethulBodiratne/AircraftControl/README.md

 # AircraftControl
-aircraftcontrol: Python code that senses the orientation of an aircraft and adjusts accordingly.
+aircraft_controlX_RPi: Python code that senses the orientation of an aircraft and adjusts accordingly.
 Designed to run on a SenseHat.